fahmidlegend-web/pandas-data-cleaning-portfolio/README.md

 # pandas-data-cleaning-portfolio
 This is my portfolio of Data cleaning and formatting.
+I have cleaned the messy Dataset to fit the consistent Patterns and made it capable for further data analysis.
 In this Portfolio:

 1)Standardized String Values
 2)All Values are consistent and capitalized